Kong/docs.konghq.com/app/contributing/index.md

 Or consider a GUI client instead of the command line, such as GitHub Desktop, TortoiseGit (Windows), Tower, Sourcetree, or GitKraken.

 If you're making small spelling or grammar changes, you're welcome to skip the whole learn-Git-fork-branch-work-locally flow and make your changes directly in the GitHub web UI.
 The UI takes care of forking/branching automatically, so you don't need to worry about it.
 Because we work with deploy previews in Netlify, this approach means you also don't need to worry about building locally before you submit your PR.

-If you're making more substantial changes, however, we ask that you take the time to build locally and make sure your changes appear as they should in your local build.
-See [the README](https://github.com/Kong/docs.konghq.com/blob/main/README.md) for details.

 ### Contributor T-shirt